-Course/Lab Fee: 25 euro
+Course/Lab Fee: 25 euro for field trip

 This course provides an in-depth overview of the theoretical and practical aspects of international business with particular attention to Europe.
-Students will examine the major environmental forces that influence international business activity including financial, economic and socio-economic, physical, socio-cultural, political, legal, labour, competitive, and distributive forces.
+Students will examine the major environmental forces that influence international business activity including financial, economic and socio-economic, physical, socio-cultural, political, legal, labor, competitive, and distributive forces.
 Special attention will be given to Europe and to the perception of multinational activities in Western and Eastern Europe.

 The course will include a group project in which students conduct an analysis of an Italian company’s internal organization and its external ambitions, or plans, for conducting business internationally.
 The course fee covers expenses associated with visiting the company’s headquarters.